jillesvangurp/es-kotlin-client/README.md

 Look inside the build file for comments and documentation.

-Gradle will spin up Elasticsearch using docker compose and then run the tests against that.
+Gradle will spin up Elasticsearch using the docker compose plugin for gradle and then run the tests against that.
 If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
 The tests expect to find that on a non standard port of `9999`.
 This is to avoid accidentally running tests against a real cluster and making a mess there (I learned that lesson a long time ago).

 # Development status